farm/corda-docs/content/en/docs/corda-os/4.7/tut-two-party-contract.md

 For most CorDapps, you will want to impose some constraints on how their states evolve over time:

-* For a cash CorDapp, you would not want to allow users to create transactions that generate money out of thin air (at least without the involvement of a central bank or commercial bank)
+* For a cash CorDapp, you would not want to allow users to create transactions that generate money out of thin air (at least without the involvement of a central bank or commercial bank).
-* For a loan CorDapp, you would want to allow the creation of loans with a negative value
+* For a loan CorDapp, you would want to allow the creation of loans with a negative value.
-* For an asset-trading CorDapp, you would not want to allow users to finalise a trade without the agreement of their counterparty
+* For an asset-trading CorDapp, you would not want to allow users to finalise a trade without the agreement of their counterparty.

 In Corda, contracts are the mechanism used to impose constraints on how states can evolve.